cvxgrp/ls-spa/README.md

 ```
 pip install git+https://github.com/cvxgrp/ls-spa
 ```
-and also install [JAX](https://github.com/google/jax).
-JAX is a dependency of `ls_spa`, but its installation varies by platform (do not try to blindly `pip install jax`).
+This package also has an optional [JAX](https://github.com/google/jax) backend that offers signficantly improved performance for power users.
+JAX installation varies by platform (do not try to blindly `pip install jax`).
 Follow [these instructions](https://github.com/google/jax#installation) to correctly install JAX.

 Import `ls_spa` by adding
 ```